Aeroluna/LunaCoopMod/README.md

 Should make massing Dark Archons more viable instead of watching them tickle units.

 - Changed Dark Archon skin.
-  - Visually green now instead of red.
+  - Visually green instead of red.

 The Dark Archon skin has been used by Tal'darim (Both as Warchest skins and as a skin in NCO), so instead, the Dark Archon is given a unique Nerazim themed skin.
 As a cool added bonus, using two Signifiers will create a female Dark Archon instead.